Abel Lawrence Peirson

 Hopefully we will demonstrate the potential of imaging X-ray polarimeters with IXPE.

 The Polarization Behavior of Relativistic Synchrotron Jets

 The Astrophysical Journal, 2018

-Follow up paper for the synchrotron self-Compton emission coming soon.
+Our follow up paper for the synchrotron self-Compton emission is above.

 Dank Learning: Generating Memes Using Deep Neural Networks